Step

 You Learn

-These practices allow you to perceive more, dig deeper, and involve different parts of your body and brain in the experience of Nature.
+Go for a walk with your stones.
+Pick one, read it, reflect, and do what it says.
+Walk a distance, select another, and repeat.
+Do this often when you’re outdoors until the lessons become so familiar you do it automatically.
+The point is to perceive more, dig deeper, and involve different parts of your body and brain in the experience of Nature.
 Once you start, you’ll find it’s a self-reinforcing process that engages and integrates you more with the natural world.
 Keep it up while you move on to the last step.

 Photo Art on this website includes adaptations from “A Long Dead Star” from ESA, Hubble, and NASA, by Y Chu; “The Blue Marble from NASA; “Twin Blue Marbles” from NASA; and Earth photo by Reid Wiseman from the International Space Station, Expedition 40.